msreddy09/webdev/themtweet/README.md

 ## Implementation

-Used React as front-end framework
+-Used React as front-end framework
-Used node and express framework to build REST API
-Used twitter npm module for access twitter API
+-Used node and express framework to build REST API -Used twitter npm module for access twitter API -Webpack for bundling
-Webpack for bundling
-scss files for styling
+-scss files for styling

 ## usage

-Download respository
+-Download respository

-Run command  `npm install` for installing all dependency node modules.
+-Run command  `npm install` for installing all dependency node modules.
-Configure `.env` file to access the twitter API, Port number and etc.
+-Configure `.env` file to access the twitter API, Port number and etc.
-Run command  `npm webpak` or `yarn webpack` to bundling the UI code.
+  You have to configure twitter auth keys in this file to acces api -Run command  `npm webpak` or `yarn webpack` to bundling the UI code.
-Run command  `npm start` or `yarn start` to run the application.
+-Run command  `npm start` or `yarn start` to run the application.

-Now application will be running on `http://localhost:3000/`
+>Now application will be running on `http://localhost:3000/`